Jam Up and Jelly Tight

 "Jam Up and Jelly Tight" is a song written by Tommy Roe and Freddy Weller and performed by Roe.
 The song was produced by Steve Barri and arranged by Mike Henderson.

 Chart performance

 It reached number 5 in both Canada and Australia and also number 8 on the Billboard Hot 100 in 1970.
+It reached number 15 on the New Zealand Listener charts.
 It was featured on his 1970 album, 12 in a Roe: A Collection of Tommy Roe's Greatest Hits.